 Improve your athletic performance, extend your athletic career, treat stiffness and achy joints, and prevent and rehabilitate injuries—all without having to seek out a coach, doctor, chiropractor, physical therapist, or masseur.
 In Becoming a Supple Leopard, Dr. Kelly Starrett, founder of MobilityWOD, shares his revolutionary approach to mobility and maintenance of the human body and teaches you how to hack your own movement, allowing you to live a healthier, more fulfilling life.
 This new edition of the New York Times and Wall Street Journal bestseller has been thoroughly revised to make it even easier to put to use.

+Free, in-app purchases.
 This app reminds you to get up and move around during your work day.
 It helps to break up periods of inactivity and is great for people who are seated or still for long periods of time.

+Free, in-app purchases.
 ‘Sworkit means to simply work it.
 Your body was built to move daily and we’ve designed an innovative experience that makes it easy, enjoyable, and, yes, simple, to do just that.’

 Requires purchase of activity tracker.
 Fitbit is an activity tracker to monitor workouts; sleep; heart rate; and other features.
 Using the mobile app; Fitbit can track your steps; distance; time; and pace during a workout.
 Other features include food and calorie tracking; setting and managing goals; and logging daily water intake.
 The Fitbit app can also be used alongside a range of peripheral activity trackers.

-Free app that provides a range of workouts for users to try.
+Free.
+Provides a range of workouts for users to try.
 All exercises are accompanied by animations and videos in order to guide the user.
 The app also features meal plans; warm-up and stretching routines; workout reminders; workout tracking; and social media integration.